manell0/MileStone-2-emoji-memory/README.md

 - A tutorial how to flip a image
   [rotate card](https://www.youtube.com/watch?v=0iAlXko9xJk)

-- I have learn lots of this good tutorial that i have used in my project [flex-box](https://marina-ferreira.github.io/tutorials/css/flexbox/#introduction)
+- I have learned a lot from Marina Ferreira and this is a good guide that I have taken inspiration from in my project [flex-box](https://marina-ferreira.github.io/tutorials/css/flexbox/#introduction)

 - IIFE (Immediately Invoked Function Expression) that i use for my shuffle function